-Artistic residencies in scientific institutions [working title] – Draft
+Artistic residencies in scientific institutions

+HOLO Magazine #2

 Georgina Voss

 In early 2013, sound artist Bill Fontana arrived at the European Organization of Nuclear Research, more commonly known as CERN.
 His intention was to head down into the underground tunnels beneath the sprawling campus where, 175 metres below ground, the Large Hadron Collider circled and swooped beneath the French-Swiss border.
 When faced with the most powerful particle accelerator ever built, Fontana attached accelerometers to capture the sounds of the machine.